Emma-si/PMB-project/README.md

 The structure of the file is divided into an header, which provides metadata describing the body of the file, and a body, which contains the actual data.

 It is important to keep in mind that VCF files come in many formats an Pygeno only supports a certain number of them.
-In our case some problem with the parser occurred and files generated from PLINCK have been chosen as they came already filtered, so as not to modify the Pygeno parser.
+In our case some problem with the parser occurred and files generated from PLINK have been chosen as they came already filtered, so as not to modify the Pygeno parser.

 ### titolo??????
 DA QUI SISTEMARE